Rafase282/My-FreeCodeCamp-Code/README.md

-# My-FreeCodeCamp-Code
+# My Work From FreeCodeCamp

-Here I will be posting all the code I come up with from Chalenges, BornFires, etc.
+This is a collection of the code I have written myself or during pair programming.
-It will be a way to keep track of my work, and also get some practice with github.
+It will help me keep a clean record, and also as practice for working with GitHub.

 **Contact me at:** rafase282@gmail.com
 <br>